rameerez/bicimad-data-analysis/README.md

 `ipython notebook`

-## Notes
+## Instructions

-Datasets under `/data` are being gitignored due to high weight.
+Uncompress the `.rar` file under `/data` and place the two `.json` files in `/data`.

+If you would like to use any other BiciMAD dataset, there is a global variable in each notebook to configure the datasets to be loaded.

 Markdown tables for describing the datasets within the notebooks were created using [TablesGenerator](http://www.tablesgenerator.com/markdown_tables/load).
 They allow you to save/load tables in `tgn` format, those reside in the /doc folder.